-The aquatic instrument infrastructure (AIS) is located within the 1 km stream reach.
-The instrument infrastructure consists of two sensor sets (S1 and S2) that are installed between 200 and 500 m apart depending on the average water travel time.
-Further infrastructure consists of a meteorological station located in the riparian zone and a suite of up to eight instrumented groundwater wells located within the 200 m permitted boundary.
-All observational sampling (AOS) takes place within the 1 km stream reach (Figure 4).
+The AIS sensors are located within the 1 km stream reach.
+The instrument infrastructure consists of two sensor sets (S1-upstream and S2-downstream) that are installed between 200 and 500 m apart depending on the median water travel time.
+The site infrastructure also consists of a meteorological station located in the riparian zone and a suite of up to eight instrumented shallow groundwater wells located within the 200 m permitted boundary.
+All AOS activities take place within the 1 km stream reach (Figure 4).